racc-costa/dockerfiles/rhel/README.md

-# Red Hat Enterprise Linux image with OpenSSH
+# Red Hat Enterprise Linux image with OpenSSH Server

 This image contains the official version of Red Hat Enterprise Linux with OpenSSH.